SpinalHDL/VexRiscv/README.md

 | catchAccessFault  | Boolean | Catch when the memeory bus is responding with an error  |
 | catchMemoryTranslationMiss  | Boolean  |  Catch when the MMU miss a TLB |

-Note: If you enable the twoCycleRam and the wayCount is bigger than one, then the register file plugin should be configured to read the regFile in a asynchronous manner.
+Note: If you enable the twoCycleRam option and if wayCount is bigger than one, then the register file plugin should be configured to read the regFile in a asynchronous manner.

 #### DecoderSimplePlugin